lane-neuro/research-analytics-suite/README.md

 <div>
   <p align="left">
     The <strong>NeuroBehavioral Analytics Suite (NBAS)</strong>, developed within Gire Lab at the University of Washington, is a comprehensive, open-source platform written in Python for aggregating and analyzing scientific data from diverse sources.
-Unlike MATLAB and SPSS, NBAS is designed to be free and accessible, addressing financial and accessibility barriers in scientific research.
+NBAS is designed to be free and accessible, addressing financial and accessibility barriers in scientific research.
     <br /><br />
     <strong>Key Features:</strong>
     <ul>